VanMoof e-bikes finds a buyer

 “Under the terms of the agreement, the acquisition will see Lavoie and McLaren Applied inject stability into the VanMoof operations,” reads a press release, “then combining and integrating their premium capabilities to create a next-generation e-mobility business and establish a world-leading premium e-mobility offering.”

-Lavoie announced its first electric scooter in late 2022 with deliveries of the $2,000 Series 1 foldable set to begin in November for the US, Europe, the UK.
-McLaren Applied is the former tech division of the McLaren Group — best known for its supercars — which focuses on delivering electrification, connectivity, telemetry, control, and analytic solutions for a range of vehicles from motorsports to public transport.
+Lavoie announced its first electric scooter in late 2022, with deliveries of the $2,000 Series 1 foldable set to begin in November for the US, UK, and Europe.
+McLaren Applied is the former tech division of the McLaren Group — best known for its supercars — which focuses on delivering electrification, connectivity, telemetry, control, and analytic solutions for a range of vehicles, from motorsports to public transport.
 Applied was purchased by the UK-based private equity firm Greybull Capital in 2021.

 “With its next generation of e-bikes, smart technology, innovative design, and loyal customer base, VanMoof and Lavoie fit together perfectly,” said Eliott Wertheimer, Lavoie CEO in a press statement.
 “VanMoof has 190,000 customers globally and our commitment is to continue to keep those riders on the road whilst we stabilise and efficiently grow the VanMoof business and continue to develop its world-class products.”

 Still, many questions remain unanswered.
-When will all the service centers reopen and will existing warranties be honored?
-Will pre-paid S5 and A5 bikes stuck in the months-long purchasing backlog ever be delivered?
+Will existing warranties be honored?
+Will prepaid S5 and A5 bikes stuck in the monthslong purchasing backlog ever be delivered?
 Will the simpler S4 and X4 models designed for reliability actually ship this year?
 Will the Class 3 V “hyperbike” announced in 2021 ever see the light of day?
-And what is the fate of the Carlier brothers — will they return to leadership positions?

 For all its recent trouble, VanMoof was an undeniable market disrupter, making e-bikes — once the domain of the elderly — cool for young commuters long before micromobility was even a word.
 Whether it can be again is for Lavoie to decide.